Chapter 8.36

 903.2.23 Existing buildings.
 In existing buildings, except one and two family dwelling buildings, where an automatic fire extinguishing system does not exist, and the floor area of the building or structure is increased by more than fifty percent (50%) or 1,800 square feet, whichever is less, or when alterations or repairs within any 12-month period exceed fifty percent (50%) of the value of the existing building or structure, such building or structure shall be made to conform to Section 903.2.20.

-903.3.5.3 Passive purge system.
-A residential sprinkler system designed to the NFPA 13D standard shall be installed as a loop system (multi-purpose system) and have all toilets connected as points of passive purge.
-A standalone residential sprinkler system without points of passive purge may be installed with approval of the fire code official.
+903.3.5.3 Passive Purge Systems.
+A residential sprinkler system designed to NFPA 13D standard shall be installed as a looped system (multi-purpose system) and have all toilets connected as a point of passive purge.
+No dead arm shall be longer than 6 ft maximum.
+A standalone residential sprinkler system without points of passive purge may be installed with approval of the fire code official

 903.5.1 Water Supply Test Adjustment.
 A water supply test required for the design of a fire protection system shall be adjusted to 90% to account for seasonal and daily pressure fluctuations.
 The adjustment percentage may be further reduced by the Fire Code Official for areas expected to have a significant water supply demand in the future.